openstack/python-novaclient/doc/source/cli/nova.rst

   Unset trusted_image_certificates in the server.
 Cannot be specified with the ``--trusted-image-certificate-id`` option.
   (Supported by API versions '2.63' - '2.latest')

+``--hostname <hostname>``
+  New hostname for the instance.
+This only updates the hostname stored in the metadata server: a utility running on the guest is required to propagate these changes to the guest.
+  (Supported by API versions '2.90' - '2.latest')

 .. _nova_refresh-network: